ninanung/Vue-practice/README.md

 index: path.resolve(__dirname, '../../backend/public/index.html'),
 assetsRoot: path.resolve(__dirname, '../../backend/public'),
 ```
 _!!Notice!!_ - Before import 'routes', middleware must be setted.
-If not, can use middlewares in 'routes'.
+If not, can't use middlewares in 'routes'.

 # I hope this is end of practice.
 Next is real web service project!!!